Biographies Characteristics Analysis

 A function y=f(x) is called even if it satisfies the following two conditions:

-2. The value of the function at the point x belonging to the scope of the function must be equal to the value of the function at the point -x.
-That is, for any point x, from the domain of the function, the following equality f (x) \u003d f (-x) must be true.
+2. The value of the function at point x, belonging to the domain of definition of the function, must be equal to the value of the function at point -x.
+That is, for any point x, from the domain of definition of the function the following equality must be satisfied: f(x) = f(-x).

 Graph of an even function

-Take an arbitrary x=3. f(x)=3^2=9.
+Let's take an arbitrary x=3. f(x)=3^2=9.

 f(-x)=(-3)^2=9.
-Therefore, f(x) = f(-x).
-Thus, both conditions are satisfied for us, which means that the function is even.
+Therefore f(x) = f(-x).
+Thus, both conditions are met, which means the function is even.
 Below is a graph of the function y=x^2.

 Graph of an odd function